Can Congress Impeach Trump For Arpaio Pardon?

 The Arpaio pardon raises more questions of the constitutional crisis of a president continuing to obstruct justice by pardoning a crime that was deemed unconstitutional by the federal courts.

-The National Post notes the following on the topic.
+The National Post noted the following on the topic.

 “An act of this kind cannot fail to affect Mueller and his team as they investigate obstruction of justice and evaluate evidence bearing on the president’s motives and respect for the law.”

 The National Post also notes that although Congress may not impeach Trump on the Arpaio pardon alone, it would be one note of evidence to add to the file when building an impeachment case against the president.
-The National Post notes that, “an Arpaio pardon in the background will be highly damaging to the president’s position….immeasurably strengthen the hand of those arguing Donald Trump does not have requisite respect for the rule of law.”
+The National Post noted that, “an Arpaio pardon in the background will be highly damaging to the president’s position…immeasurably strengthen the hand of those arguing Donald Trump does not have requisite respect for the rule of law.”

 The Heritage Guide to the Constitution writes that a pardon is valid because it’s purposes are “primarily public.”
 It was used by President George Washington when he granted clemency to those participating in the Whiskey Rebellion.
 It was also used by President Abraham Lincoln to issue amnesty to Confederates in the Civil War.
 Both President Ford and President Carter issued pardons to Vietnam War draft-evaders.